Dream Ami: 2018–present: Singles and E.G.POWER to the DOME

 On April 18, 2018, she released her 6th single "Amaharu".
 The single includes footage of her first tour held on November 21 in Tokyo.
 On July 21, she made her first solo appearance at Tokyo Girls Collection after graduating from E-girls.
 On September 7 of the same year, she released the digital single "NEXT".
-The song was used as ending song for the Netflix animation movie Next Robo.
-On October 24, Ami released her 7th single "Wonderland".
+The song was used as ending song for the Netflix animation movie Next Gen. On October 24, Ami released her 7th single "Wonderland".
 The song was used as theme song for the movie Ozland Egao no Mahou Oshiemasu.From February 22 to May 25, 2019, she participated in E.G.family's first tour E.G.POWER 2019 ~POWER to the DOME~.
 On March 13, she released her 8th single "Good Goodbye".
 The song was pre-released on January 30 and used as the theme song for the movie えいがのおそ松さん Eiga Osomatsu-San (Mr. Osomatsu the Movie).
 On August 6, it was announced that Ami will cover Koda Kumi's song "Koi no Tsubomi" for the drama Busu no Hitomi ni Koishiteru 2019, which stars E-girls/Flower member Harumi Sato and Exile/Sandaime J Soul Brothers member Naoto.
 The song was released as a digital single on September 17.

 On February 17, 2020, it was announced that Ami will carry the Olympic torch as one of 10 LDH members in the torch relay in Tokyo on July 17.
 Furthermore, she released her first style book titled Amithing on March 5.